kedarmhaswade/cities/README.md

 ---
 After you clone this repository, just do the following:

 * Modify database.yml to your environment.
-(For SQLite, just move database.yml.sqlite to database.yml)
+(For MySQL, just move database.yml.mysql to database.yml)
 * See db/seeds.rb.
 It has two methods: seed_from and import_from which I think seed the database correctly.
 * See how import_from loses the API goodies of Rails AR to use models to modify database.
 * But import_from is still way faster for such a trivial database of 33100 records.